|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On December 13, 1945 Diamantina returned to Sydney Harbor to Garden Island with 86 passengers embarked.
 The ship remained at Sydney Harbor until February 1, 1946 departed for a patrol in New Guinea.
 Diamantina returned to Sydney Harbor on June 14, 1946.
 On August 9, 1946 placed into reserve status.

-Recommissioned as an oceanographic survey ship on June 22, 1959.
-She carried the pennant numbers F377, A266, and GOR266 at various points throughout this period of her career.
-After successfully completing her first oceanographic survey in July, she embarked on her first oceanographic cruise on August 20.
-On September 20, the ship performed the first survey of the Montebello Islands following the British atomic test, "Operation Hurricane".
-On October 22, Diamantina carried out the first survey of the waters around Christmas Island.
+On June 22, 1959 recommissioned as an oceanographic survey ship.
+During July 1959 completed her first oceanographic survey.
+On August 20, 1959 departed on her first oceanographic cruise.
+On September 20, 1959 performed the first survey of the Montebello Islands following "Operation Hurricane" the first test of a British atomic test.
+On October 22, 1959 Diamantina carried out the first survey off Christmas Island.

-HMAS Diamantina permanently berthed in the drydock located on the Brisbane River at South Brisbane and is part of the Queensland Maritime Museum.
+Diamantina is permanently berthed in the dry dock on the Brisbane River in Brisbane and is operated as a museum ship by the Queensland Maritime Museum.
 In March 2006, Diamantina was towed out into the river to allow repairs to the dock, which had been flooded since the seals failed in 1998.
-As of July 2006, she has been returned to the dry dock, where she is used as a self-touring museum ship.
+As of July 2006, she has been returned to the dry dock, where she remains open to the public as a museum ship.

 Royal Australian Navy - RAN HMAS Diamantina (K377)